logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Impacts

 - **Financial**: Attackers attempt to earn contract rewards at the end of the contract without storing the file.
-- **Availability**: The file becomes unavailable from that storage provider, reducing network reliability.
+- **Availability**: The slot becomes unavailable from that storage provider, reducing network reliability.

 #### Mitigation